coreruleset/documentation/content/development/contribution_guidelines.md

 - Not all regular expression engines support all anchors and the OWASP Core Rule Set should be compatible with as many regular expression engines as possible.
 - Their function is sometimes not trivial.
 - They aren't well known and would require additional documentation.
-- In most cases that would justify their use the regular expression can be transformed into a form that doesn't require them, or the rule can be transformed (e.g. with an additional chain rule).
+- In most cases that would justify their use the regular expression can be transformed into a form that doesn't require them, or the rule can be transformed (e.g., with an additional chain rule).

 ### Use Capture Groups Sparingly

-Capture groups, i.e. parts of the regular expression surrounded by parentheses (`(` and `)`), are used to store the matched information from a string in memory for later use.
+Capture groups, i.e., parts of the regular expression surrounded by parentheses (`(` and `)`), are used to store the matched information from a string in memory for later use.
 Capturing input uses both additional CPU cycles and additional memory.
 In many cases, parentheses are *mistakenly* used for grouping and ensuring precedence.

 To group parts of a regular expression, or to ensure that the expression uses the precedence required, surround the concerning parts with `(?:` and `)`.
 Such a group is referred to as being "non-capturing".
 The following will create a capture group: